yayun/yayun.github.com/_posts/2013-04-18-write-makefile.md

       tab .......            #TAB are mandatory
       [BLANK LINE]
       #blank line is not necessary but it is good idea if you would lik backwords compatibility with Unix

-     >>*What "make" do if we invoke it:Build the dependences;......?
 The simpilest makefile:

      hello: hello.o
      TAB gcc -o hello hello.c

      hello.o: hello.c
      TAB gcc -c hello.c
      clean:            #t his is an action have no dependence TAB rm -rf hello hello.o

      install: hello               #make sure that we have file "hello" first TAB mkdir -p /usr/local/bin  #usually we all have it in our os (no need) but it is also necessary TAB rm -rf /usr/local/bin/hello
      TAB cp hello /usr/local/bin/hello

-     >>But makefile has lots of redundancy: we may have more file like: *.o or *.c ...
-So it is necessary for us  to use Makefile  variables and abstract rules:`variables=value`,the symbol`$`(variables) is substitude with value.

-     Here is some explain:
+But makefile has lots of redundancy: we may have more file like: *.o or *.c ...
+So it is necessary for us  to use Makefile  variables and abstract rules:`variables=value`,the symbol`$`(variables) is substitude with value.Here is some explain:

       "Build '*.o' (corresponded generated file) from '*.c' (source file)" .c.o:
       #Note:No dependence cause it don't make sense in general case.There is no need to indicate dependent file explicitly